IntelLabs/t2sp/README.md

 A 10-minute video `intro.mp4`, located at the root of the repository, introduces the basic concept of T2SP.

-We have a set of [tutorials](https://github.com/intel/FPGA-Devcloud/tree/master/main/QuickStartGuides/T2S) at Intel FPGA DevCloud.
+We have a set of [tutorials](https://github.com/intel/FPGA-Devcloud/tree/master/main/QuickStartGuides/T2S) at Intel DevCloud.
 A compiler binary is also there, and all dependencies have been installed, so you may start using the programming environment immediately.

 # Next releases

-+ Performance tests for SGEMM, 2-D convolution, and Capsule convolution that work across Arria 10 FPGA and GEN 9.5 GPU with high and portable performance.
-Aim to open in November, 2021.
++ Throughput numbers of SGEMM, 2-D convolution, and Capsule convolution on GEN 12 GPU.
+Aim to open in December, 2021.

-  This will be our first suite where each test, written in a single specification, builds a hardware systolic array on an FPGA and a software systolic array on a GPU with high performance.

-+ Performance test for PairHMM is to open in December, 2021.
++ Performance test of PairHMM is to open in December, 2021.
 + Support for Stratix 10 FPGA will be released afterwards (The current release works for S10 as well, but lacks some critical optimizations for it).
++ More automatic optimizations for improving performance.

 # Citation